Steven Kwan Player Props: Guardians vs. Marlins

 Steven Kwan At The Plate

-- Kwan has two doubles, a triple and 15 walks while hitting .247.
+- Kwan is batting .247 with two doubles, a triple and 15 walks.

-- He has not hit a home run in his 19 games this season.
+- He has not hit a home run in his 19 games this year.

 - Kwan has driven in a run in five games this season (26.3%), including two games with multiple runs batted in.